-Significant advances in technology over the years have enabled the use of space in a diverse number of capacities, resulting in many nations, not the least of which is the US becoming increasingly reliant on space for civil, military and commercial applications.
+Significant advances in technology over the years have enabled the use of space in a diverse number of capacities, resulting in many nations, none the least of which is the US, becoming increasingly reliant on space for civil, military and commercial applications.
 The evolution of modern warfare has proven the dominance of space to be an issue of power.
-From a military perspective, the Gulf War was a clear demonstration of the many contributions of space to aerospace power, contributions that have secured the role of space as a combat multiplier.
-As well, the concern for ballistic missile defence, the protection of space and spacebased assets has spawned a tremendous amount of research and development of space-based weap-ons, the roles of which have already been cat-egorized as space control and force application.
-Finally, the US establishment of Space Command and the 76^{th} Space Control Squadron indicates a clear intent for the weaponization of space.
+From a military perspective, the Gulf War was a clear demonstration of the many contributions of space to aerospace power that have secured the role of space as a combat multiplier.
+As well, the concern for ballistic missile defence, the protection of space and space-based assets has spawned a tremendous amount of research and development of space-based weapons, the roles of which have already been categorized as space control and force application.
+Finally, the US establishment of Space Command and the 76th Space Control Squadron indicates a clear intent for the weaponization of space.

 Current space-based weapons designs include DEWs and direct impact weapons.
 Although the various concepts do show potential, there are significant technical difficulties being experienced with each design development.
 The greatest challenge facing DEW research, for example, is maximizing output power.
 For RF or particle beam weapon concepts, the technology is just not advanced enough for them to be applied effectively yet as space-base weapons.
-The bulk of DEW research is being directed at chemical lasers; however, problems associated with chemical reaction gases, large reflective mir-rors and range design constraints have hampered their development for use in space.
+The bulk of DEW research is being directed at chemical lasers; however, problems associated with chemical reaction gases, large reflective mirrors and range design constraints have hampered their development for use in space.

-Direct impact weapon research is further developed than DEW research because it is based on traditional weapon concepts; however, problems with technology have also hampered their development.
-KEWs, which are hit-to-kill devices that take advantage of the space environment, and optimize impact velocity for a remarkably high destructive capability, but are extremely challenging to control.
+Direct impact weapon research is further developed than DEW research because of they are based on traditional weapon concepts; however, problems with technology have also hampered their development.
+KEWs, which are hit-to-kill devices that take advantage of the space environment, optimize impact velocity for a remarkably high destruction capability, but are extremely challenging to control.
 Orbital proximity devices such as space mines require less precision, but are hampered by transparency and power requirements.

-Although space-based weapons design is facing many technical challenges, it is envisaged that DEWs and direct impact weapons could support the roles of both space control and force application by performing ASAT missions, BMD and orbital bombard-ment.
-ASAT development, however, is being plagued by shortcomings in responsiveness of the targeting and acquisition process and some research even suggests that the ASAT role need not be conducted from space because of current ground-based capabilities that could be used with fewer risks and less political turmoil.
-BMD development has been more promising, although initial testing was only ground-based and extremely limited in scope.
+Although space-based weapon design are facing many technical challenges, it is envisaged that DEWs and direct impact weapons could support both the roles of space control and force application by performing ASAT missions, BMD and orbital bombardment.
+ASAT development, however, is being plagued by shortcomings with responsiveness in the targeting and acquisition process and some research even suggests that the ASAT role need not be conducted from space because of current ground-based capabilities that could be used with fewer risks and less political turmoil.
+BMD development has been more promising; although, initial testing was only ground-based and extremely limited in scope.
 In fact, it could be as late as 2012 before even a small-scale laser demonstration can be conducted.
-Hence, while DEWs and direct impact weapons are concepts that have the potential to become effective spacebased weapons that can conduct the roles of space control and force application, there is still a significant amount of re-search and development that need to be conducted.
+Hence, while DEWs and direct energy weapons are concepts that have the potential to become effective space-based weapons that can conduct the roles of space control and force application, there is still a significant amount of research and development that needs to be conducted.

-Should the technical hurdles be over-

-come, there are still many other challenges facing the employment of space-based weapons.
-Space-hardening techniques, for example, are being readily developed and will always be a hindrance to the effectiveness of the weapon technology.
-As well, the harsh operating conditions of the space environment place an added burden on weapon designers to build platforms sufficiently robust for survival in space.
-Finally, associated with the weaponization of space are many political issues that make the deployment of spacebased weapons very controversial.
+Should the technical hurdles be overcome, there are still many other challenges facing the employment of space-based weapons.
+Space hardening techniques, for example, are being readily developed and will always be a hindrance to the effectiveness of the weapon technology.
+As well, the harsh operating conditions of the space environment places an added burden on weapon designers to build platforms sufficiently robust for survival in space.
+Finally, there are many political issues associated with the weaponization of space that make the deployment of space-based weapons very controversial.